 “You’re a miracle.
 One I built up from zero, based on the foundations laid by many other people much more intelligent than me.
 It has taken me ages; I have fine-tuned the contents of your brain every day, based on how this afternoon went.
 But one of these days I will walk you home, you, my Shizuko, instead of some forged version, and from that day on I will spend the rest of my life with you.”

 Shizuko is trembling.
 Tears are streaming down her pale face.

 “I’m not real…?”

 “Of course you’re real.
-You have been made to be exactly like the Shizuko I knew in my youth.
-You are more real than anything else in the outside world.
+Made to be exactly like the Shizuko I knew in my youth.
+You are more real than anything else in the world out there.
 You shouldn’t have died.
 I should have been there so you wouldn’t have died.
-But now I can bring you back.”
+But I can bring you back.”

-She will never accept what I say; she never has.
+She won’t accept what I’m doing; she never has.
 But it doesn’t matter.
-This version isn’t the last one.
-I have so many versions of her, and each of them is slightly different from its predecessor.
-I can keep on making new ones until I find the perfect replica of the Shizuko who will always be in my memory, and will live forever.
+I’ve yet to perfect her.
+I will keep on creating new versions until I find the replica of the Shizuko that remains in my memory, and who from then on will live forever.

 “Stop the simulation.”

-If by some miracle you have read the stuff I self-published in Spanish two or three years ago, you may know or remember that this story is basically the same as one of them, except with a completely different setting and a narrative that goes more or less straight to the point.
+Author’s note: if by some miracle you have read the stuff I self-published in Spanish two or three years ago, you may know or remember that this story is basically the same as one of them, except with a completely different setting and a narrative that goes more or less straight to the point.
 What can I say, I wanted to tell that kind of story again, and I knew I wouldn’t do anything else today.
 I hope you enjoyed it to some extent.
-I certainly did, but depression has felt like a second home for a long time.
+I certainly did, but sadness has felt like a second home for as long as I remember.